Income Tax Act 2025 Guide

 New Tax Regime Slabs (FY 2025-26 & 2026-27)

 The New Tax Regime is the default choice for individuals.
-For FY 2025-26, the threshold for Nil tax has been optimized to provide significant relief to the middle class.
+Slabs have been optimized to offer middle-class taxpayers maximum savings.

 | Income Range (₹) | Tax Rate |